whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-01-Birchbox-Build-Your-Own-Los-Angeles-2015.md

 date: 2015-09-01 14:29:39 -08:00
 ---

-<p>I was so excited when Birchbox announced that they'll be coming to Los Angeles, I knew I just had to go!
+<p>I was so excited when Birchbox announced that they'll be coming to Los Angeles for a Build Your Own Box "BYOB" event, I knew I just had to go!
 The event was held at The Grove from Friday-Sunday.
 I decided to go on Friday since most people would probably still be at work that day so there's less crowd compared to the weekend.</p>

 <center><img src='/images/BirchboxEventLA2015C.jpg'></center>